shabbs15/Stock-Returns/README.md

 1. Run the program
 2. Paste a list of tickers using space or a new line as a delimitter
-3. Press Enter, then CTRL+V, then Enter again to move on
+3. Press Enter, then CTRL+Z, then Enter again to move on
 4. Paste corresponding prices
-5. Press Enter, then CTRL+V, then Enter again to move on
+5. Press Enter, then CTRL+Z, then Enter again to move on
 6. A CSV file should open with the returns

 ### Best Use Case